This post was originally published on February 27, 2013 and was updated on October 10, 2016.

 19. Head out late at night in Rome – when all the tourists have gone home safely tucked away in their hotel room beds and see the sites.
 Visiting the Trevi Fountain at midnight is magical – and probably the only time that you can get an unobstructed photo of the iconic fountain! — OttsWorld

 20. Walk around the San Lorenzo District.
 This studenty district, just to the southeast of Stazione Termini is Rome at its most alternative.
 Packed with cheap eateries, lefty-leaning bars and boutique shops, it’s a welcome break from the touristy centre.
-Plus, it’s the home of the best chocolate in Rome – the chocolate factory at www.said.it – try their hot chocolate, you won’t be disappointed! — Lazio Explorer
+Plus, it’s the home of the best chocolate in Rome – the chocolate factory at SAID – try their hot chocolate, you won’t be disappointed! — Lazio Explorer

 21. Cool off on a hot day in summer by slipping into the dark, cool air of several Roman churches to check out these amazing Caravaggio’s: The Calling of St. Matthew at San Luigi dei Francsi, Madonna of Loreto in the Basilica of Sant’Agostino and The Crucifixion of St Peter and Conversion on the Way to Damascus in Santa Maria del Popolo. — Mozzarella Mamma

-22. Just a 15-minute drive from the city centre, head to Monte Mario, Rome’s highest peak.
+22. Just a 15-minute drive from the city center, head to Monte Mario, Rome’s highest peak.
 Though it’s slightly off the beaten path for most tourists, the glistening view of the entire city is well worth an evening visit. — Oh Rome

 23. Head to the local area of Trastevere and take a stroll around the cobbled streets before choosing one of the many excellent local restaurants.
 It’s a picturesque neighbourhood which has the look and feel of a traditional small Italian town, with people shopping, chatting and drinking espresso at the pavement cafes. — Global Grasshopper